-Janet Wasserman – Han van Meegeren and his portraits of Theo van der Pas and Jopie Breemer (3): Timeline
+Janet Wasserman – Han van Meegeren and his Portraits of Theo van der Pas and Jopie Breemer (3) Time Line

 This chronology includes references to Han van Meegeren, Jopie Breemer, Theo van der Pas, and their families and associates, and their portraits by Van Meegeren.
 Other entries pertain to historical figures and events within the timeframe of this paper.